silentorb/marloth-story/books/fairytale/part5.md

 "That involves your purpose.
 Do you remember the knight?"

 "What knight?
-The one from Marloth."
+The one from Marloth?"

 "Yes.
 The one who rescued the princess.
 Do you remember what happened whenever the princess was endangered?"